Hairy cell leukemia

 Exams and Tests

-During a physical exam, the health care provider may be able to feel a swollen spleen or liver.
+During a physical exam, your health care provider may be able to feel a swollen spleen or liver.
 An abdominal CT scan or ultrasound may be done to evaluate this swelling.

 Blood tests that may be done include: